phetsims/geometric-optics/doc/implementation-notes.md

 ## Sound

-All sounds are provided by common code UI components.
+All sounds are provided by common-code UI components.
 There are currently no sounds associated with sim-specific UI components and interactions.

 ## Alternative Input